alertlogic/rebar3_erllambda/README.md

 #### Include ERTS

+**NOTE:** This option won't work if there's a NIF dependency (like `jiffy`, which is used by `erllambda`) and release is built on OS different from AWS Lambda container's OS ("invalid ELF header" error).

 Unless you already have pre-built ERTS, you can copy one from erllambda docker image.

 ##### Copy ERTS from erllambda